-Founded in 2000, Cronan Massage and Bodywork serves the Los Angeles and San Diego areas.
+Founded in 2000, Cronan Massage and Bodywork serves the Los Angeles, San Diego and Baltimore areas.

 My mission is to foster balance, provide relief from pain and stress, and enable greater health for as many people as possible.

 I work my practice as a collaboration between my clients and myself.
 My years as a Holistic Health Practitioner and teacher of healing arts have shown me that people essentially do their own healing, and that my role is that of a partner and guide in that process.
 I aim to empower people by sharing knowledge and its direct application.
 Understanding that there is no one formula that works for everyone, I strive to recognize and engage the strengths and challenges individual to each person.

 For me, body, mind and spirit are one.

 CST is a gentle, hands-on method of evaluating and enhancing the functioning of a physiological body system called the craniosacral system - comprised of the membranes and cerebrospinal fluid that surround and protect the brain and spinal cord.
 Using a soft touch generally no greater than 5 grams, or about the weight of a nickel, practitioners release restrictions in the craniosacral system to improve the functioning of the central nervous system.